JCPenney: 2015–2019

-In 2018, J. C. Penney closed permanently at Plaza Palma Real in Humacao, Puerto Rico, after Hurricane Maria devastated the store in September 2017.
-In May, J. C. Penney reported an adjusted loss of $69 million in the first quarter, even worse than Wall Street predicted, and lowered its projections for the year.
+In 2018, the JCPenney at Plaza Palma Real in Humacao, Puerto Rico closed permanently, after Hurricane Maria devastated the store in September 2017.
+In May, JCPenney reported an adjusted loss of $69 million in the first quarter, even worse than Wall Street predicted, and lowered its projections for the year.
 Sales fell 4%, also missing estimates.
 Earlier in 2018, the company announced it would cut 360 jobs at its stores and corporate headquarters.
 The company lowered its earnings forecast for the year to 13 cents per share at best, and said it could lose as much as 7 cents.
-J. C. Penney finished the quarter with just $181 million in cash, down from $363 million a year ago.
+JCPenney finished the quarter with just $181 million in cash, down from $363 million a year ago.
 Much of the big decrease was because of a $190 billion debt replace.
-On May 22, J. C. Penney announced the resignation of their CEO, Marvin Ellison.
-On October 2, J. C. Penney announced former Jo-Ann Stores CEO Jill Soltau as their CEO, effective October 15.
+On May 22, JCPenney announced the resignation of their CEO, Marvin Ellison.
+On October 2, JCPenney announced former Jo-Ann Stores CEO Jill Soltau as their CEO, effective October 15.
 With the announcement, JCPenney's shares rose 9%.
 The company ranked 235 on the Fortune 500 list of the largest United States corporations by revenue.
 She has also brought new talent and has cleaned out inventory.
-On December 26, the stock price of J. C. Penney (NYSE: JCP) fell below $1 per share.
-This was the first time shares fell below $1 ever in the 110-year history of the company, which started trading on the New York Stock Exchange in 1929.
+On December 26, the stock price of JCPenney (NYSE: JCP) fell below $1 per share.
+This was the first time ever that shares had fallen below $1 in the 110-year history of the company, which started trading on the New York Stock Exchange in 1929.
 The stock fell 68% over the course of 2018, including a 30% drop in December 2018 alone.

-On February 6, 2019, J. C. Penney said it would stop selling major appliances on February 28, and that furniture would be limited to online and stores in Puerto Rico.
-On February 28, J. C. Penney announced its intent to close 27 stores in 2019, including 18 full-line department stores and nine home-and-furniture stores.
+On February 6, 2019, JCPenney said it would stop selling major appliances on February 28, and that furniture would be limited to online and stores in Puerto Rico.
+On February 28, JCPenney announced its intent to close 27 stores in 2019, including 18 full-line department stores and nine home-and-furniture stores.
 The closure announcement was paired with news that the retailer had suffered a 4% decline in same-store sales during the 2018 holiday quarter.
-On March 26, J. C. Penney announced the hiring of Bill Wofford as chief financial officer.
+On March 26, JCPenney announced the hiring of Bill Wofford as chief financial officer.
 Wofford came to the company from The Vitamin Shoppe, where he had served as CFO since June 2018.
-On May 21, J. C. Penney announced that Shawn Gensch will be the Chief Customer Officer to take effect on June 3.
+On May 21, JCPenney announced that Shawn Gensch would be the chief customer officer, to take effect on June 3.
 Gensch comes from Sprouts Farmers Market where he was their CCO.
-Also on May 21, J. C. Penney announced a net sales decline of 5.6% and a net loss of $154 million for its fiscal first quarter of 2019, which ended on May 5.
+Also on May 21, JCPenney announced a net sales decline of 5.6% and a net loss of $154 million for its fiscal first quarter of 2019, which ended on May 5.

-2020
+COVID and bankruptcy: 2020

-On January 19, 2020, J. C. Penney announced plans to close six stores.
+On January 19, 2020, JCPenney announced plans to close six stores.